Painful intelligence: What AI can tell us about human suffering: Categorization is fuzzy, uncertain, and arbitrary

 It may be easy to understand that miscategorization leads to problems, as in mistaking a rope for a snake.
 However, the biggest computational problem caused by all properties just discussed---fuzziness, uncertainty, arbitrariness---may be overgeneralization.
 Overgeneralization can be difficult to spot, even after the fact, which makes it particularly treacherous.
 Overgeneralization means that you consider all instances of a category to have certain properties, even if those properties hold only for some of them.
 Since categories are fuzzy, anything which is not really firmly inside the category may actually be quite different from its prototype.
 Related to this, you may not acknowledge the uncertainty of categorization and the ensuing generalization.
 Even more rarely do people acknowledge that the very categories are arbitrary.

 Overgeneralization effects are well documented, for example, in perception of human faces, where gender and race can bias any conclusions you make about the individual involved.\footnote{\citep{freeman2016more}.
-In that case, a further problem is that the categories may operate using stereotypes (which may not be factually accurate to begin with), which means that the generalization is even more wrong. } As an extreme case of overgeneralization, if you have been bitten by a dog, you may develop a fear towards \textit{all} dogs, which would be called a phobia. {fear!phobia|see{phobia}} Such fear is quite irrational in the sense that it is very unlikely that the other dogs would bite you.
+In that case, a further problem is that the categories may operate using stereotypes (which may not be factually accurate to begin with), which means that the generalization is even more wrong. } As an extreme case of overgeneralization, if you have been bitten by a dog, you may develop a fear towards \textit{all} dogs, which would be called a phobia. {fear!phobia|see{phobia}} Such fear is overgeneralizing in the sense that it is very unlikely that the other dogs would bite you.
+If you didn't use any categories, you would only be afraid of that one dog that bit you.
 This is a very concrete example of how thinking in terms of categories leads to suffering, as will be discussed in more detail in later chapters.

 There are actually good computational reasons why overgeneralization occurs.
-Learning only a limited number of categories and using them without too much reserve means that knowledge gleaned from all the instances of each category can be pooled together; at the same time, the computational load is decreased.
-If you actually had enough data from all the dogs in the world, and had unlimited computational capacities, you would know some of them are safe while a few are not.
+Learning to generalize based on a limited number of categories means that knowledge gleaned from all the instances of each category can be pooled together.
+If you actually had enough data from all the dogs in the world, as well as unlimited computational capacities, you would be able to learn that some of them are safe while a few are not.
 However, data and computation are always limited, so some shortcuts may be necessary---even if they increase your suffering.
 This is another theme that we will return to over and over again in this book.